Safety and Liveness of Quantitative Properties and Automata: Introduction

 Similarly to how boolean automata (e.g., regular and $\omega$-regular automata) define classes of boolean properties amenable to boolean verification, quantitative automata (e.g., limit-average and discounted-sum automata) define classes of quantitative properties amenable to quantitative verification.
-Quantitative automata generalize standard boolean automata with weighted transitions and a value function that accumulates an infinite sequence of weights into a single value, a generalization of acceptance conditions of $\omega$-regular automata.
-Let us extend the set of possible observations in the above example with $\err$, which denotes an error in the device.
-In \cref{fig:intro}a, we describe a quantitative automaton using the value function $\LimSup$ to express the long-term maximal power consumption of the device.
+Quantitative automata generalize standard boolean automata with weighted transitions and a value function that accumulates an infinite sequence of rational-valued weights into a single real number, a generalization of acceptance conditions of $\omega$-regular automata.

-In this work, we study the projection of the quantitative safety-liveness dichotomy onto the properties definable by common quantitative automata.
+We study the projection of the quantitative safety-liveness dichotomy onto the properties definable by common quantitative automata.
 First, we show how certain attributes of quantitative automata simplify the notions of safety and liveness.
-Then, we use these simplifications to the study safety and liveness of the classes of quantitative automata with the value functions $\Inf$, $\Sup$, $\LimInf$, $\LimSup$, $\LimInfAvg$, $\LimSupAvg$, and $\DSum$~\cite{CDH10}.
+Then, we use these simplifications to study safety and liveness of the classes of quantitative automata with the value functions $\Inf$, $\Sup$, $\LimInf$, $\LimSup$, $\LimInfAvg$, $\LimSupAvg$, and $\DSum$~\cite{DBLP:journals/tocl/ChatterjeeDH10}.
+In \cref{fig:intro}a, we describe a quantitative automaton using the value function $\LimSup$ to express the long-term maximal power consumption of a device, which is neither safe nor live.